OpenAEV-Platform/docs/docs/usage/scenario.md

 ## Import scenarios from XTM Hub

-XTM Hub provides access to a library of pre-built OpenBAS scenarios that you can import directly into your platform to quickly get started with realistic attack simulations.
+XTM Hub provides access to a library of pre-built OpenAEV scenarios that you can import directly into your platform to quickly get started with realistic attack simulations.

 To import scenarios: